Valuehorizon/valuehorizon-events/README.rst

 .. image:: https://codeclimate.com/github/Valuehorizon/valuehorizon-events/badges/gpa.svg
    :target: https://codeclimate.com/github/Valuehorizon/valuehorizon-events

-A Django-based Foreign Exchange data toolkit.
-It provides time-series functionality with built-in statistical plugins such as volatility and returns.
-You can also write your own statistical plugins.
+A Django-based Events data toolkit.
 It also includes documentation, test coverage and a good amount of sample data to play around with.
 This app is a part of the Valuehorizon application ecosystem.